GoogleCloudPlatform/migrationcenter-utils/tools/codmod/sample-reports/README.md

 # **CodMod App Modernization Assessment:**   **Report Options**

-This document provides a brief overview of the different types of assessment reports that can be generated using the CodMod tool.
+This folder contains sample reports of the different types of assessments that can be generated using the CodMod tool.

 ### **1\.
 Standard Default Report**